jeffwongqy/Uniform-Singapore-Energy-Price-2025/README.md

 <img width="950" height="288" alt="Screenshot 2026-05-23 223532" src="https://github.com/user-attachments/assets/89b7912b-be54-4583-b4e5-e66882d580eb"/>

 ## 1.0 Introduction
 Time-Series forecasting is widely used in financial and energy markets to capture temporal dependencies and price fluctuations.
-In this project, the USEP dataset was analyzed using a hybrid modelling approach.
+In this project, the USEP dataset was analysed using a hybrid modelling approach.
 First, ARIMA (1, 1, 1) was applied to capture linear patterns and trends in the time series.
 Next, GARCH (1, 1) was used to model volatility clustering present in the ARIMA residuals.
 Finally, engineered features derived from these models were used to train a Random Forest Regressor and BiLSTM.

 The workflow includes:
 1. Data preprocessing and exploratory analysis.